Skip to content

 Anthropic's Claude for Small Business release (launched May 13) turned claude for companies from a chat window into an operator.
 One toggle inside Claude Cowork connects Claude to the tools a small business already runs — QuickBooks, PayPal, HubSpot, Canva, Docusign, Google Workspace, and Microsoft 365 — with no IT project.
 From there you pick from ready-to-run workflows: payroll planning, month-end close, invoice chasing, lead triage, and contract review, among others.

 The safety model is the important part.
 Claude reads, drafts, and prepares the work, then waits: it does not send, post, or pay until a human approves.
 That single design choice is what makes agents built on Claude's connectors safe to point at money and customers.
 You get the speed of automation without handing over the keys.
+Marketers should read how Claude connects to Meta Ads with this in mind — that connector can write, not just read.

 Which plan: Pro, Team, or Enterprise